prajwolrg/HOOD-Protocol/NOTES.md

 # TODO
 1. Health Factor, LTV Calculation
-2. Implement oracle
-3. Checks for borrow and redeem
+2. Checks for borrow and redeem
-4. Testing and deploy on harmony :)
+3. Testing and deploy on harmony :)